slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 **RandomWalk Service (`slowtask-randomwalk-service.py`)**:
 - In SlowTask modules, `_initialize()`, `_run()`, and `_finalize()` functions are called by SlowDash in this order (if defined, among some others).

 - The SlowPy node, `dripline.service(handler)`, receives the SET/GET/CMD Dripline commands, passes them to the service handler, and sends back the reply.
-The `.aio_start()` method creates an asynchronous task.
+The `.aio_start()` method creates asynchronous tasks for command processing and heartbeat sending.

 - The user `RandomwalkService` class is a service handler that simulates a hardware device:
-  - Maintains internal state: current position (`self.x`) and step size (`self.step`), both corresponding to a Dripline endpoint
+  - Maintains internal state: current position (`self.x`) and step size (`self.step`), both corresponding to Dripline endpoints
-  - The SlowPy node calls the user's `on_set()` when it receives a Dripline SET request.
+  - The SlowPy node calls the user's `on_set()` method when it receives a Dripline SET request
-  - Similarly, `on_get()` and `on_command()` will be called for the GET and CMD requests, respectively, if defined
+  - Similarly, `on_get()` and `on_command()` methods will be called for GET and CMD requests, respectively, if defined
   - The `run()` method starts an asynchronous task to produce the random walk data

-- The last block with a Tasklet allows running this SlowTask as an independent process, instead of a loaded module in the SlowDash server process, to deploy SlowTasks over a distributed multinode/multiprocess system, or to run in an independent Docker container.
+- The last block with a Tasklet allows running this SlowTask as an independent process, instead of a loaded module in the SlowDash server process, to deploy SlowTasks over a distributed multi-node/multi-process system, or to run in an independent Docker container.
 This feature is not used in this example.

 **Control Interface (`slowtask-control-randomwalk.py`)**:
-- Similar to the control-peaches examples, this SlowTask connects user controls on the Web Interface to the Dripline endpoints.
+- Similar to the control-peaches examples, this SlowTask connects user controls on the web interface to the Dripline endpoints.
 - Instead of storing a static HTML form, this script dynamically generates the HTML form using the `_get_html()` function.